davidcarlisle/package-list/tagging-status.md

 </thead>
 <tbody>

-{%- assign classes = site.data.tagging-status | where: "type", "class" -%}
+{%- assign pkgs = site.data.tagging-status | where: "type", "pkg" -%}

 {%- for p in pkgs -%}
 <tr>